google-gemini/generative-ai-python/CONTRIBUTING.md

 1. [Set up authentication with a service account][auth] so you can access the API from your local workstation.

-You can use an API-key, but remember never to same it in your source files.
+You can use an API-key, but remember never to save it in your source files.

 ## Development